-- ensure that allegations management procedures are in place and embedded across the school. - ensure that staff are equipped to respond to the needs of vulnerable children including those with disabilities and those who are Looked After by the Local Authority. - ensure that appropriate responses to children who go missing from education, particularly repeat occasions are in place to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future. - ensure that the curriculum supports children in recognising and responding to risks, including online risks.
+- ensure that allegations and low level concerns management procedures are in place and embedded across the school. - ensure that staff are equipped to respond to the needs of vulnerable children including those with disabilities and those who are Looked After by the Local Authority. - ensure that appropriate responses to children who are absent from education, particularly repeat occasions are in place to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them being absent for extended periods. - ensure that the curriculum supports children in recognising and responding to risks, including online risks.